rasck/with-android-visibility-manifest/README.md

 Go to the plugin folder to develop on the plugin.
 Once you are ready to test your plugin you can setup the expo app in the `app` folder to use the plugin:

  1. bump package.json in the plugin
- 2. go to the plugin folder in a unix terminal,
+ 2. go to the plugin folder in a terminal,
  3. run `yarn && yarn build && yarn pack`.
  4. refer to the packed version in the package.json in `app`.
 E.g. `"android-manifest-visibility" : "../plugin/android-manifest-visibility-v.1.0.0.tgz"`
  5. setup the plugin in app.json in the `app` (see examples below)
  6. build the apk from the `app` and test on your android phone.
+E.g. use `yarn apk` within the `./app` path

 __Examples__